 Mother bears often communicate with their babies.
 She will often rub her muzzle against her cub's muzzle to show affection and give comfort.
-If she is sending them a warning, she may utter a low growl, whereas if she is trying to warn her cubs she may give a chuffing sound.
+If she is sending them a warning, she may utter a low growl, whereas if the mother is trying to warn her cubs, she may give a chuffing sound.

 Polar bears are majestic looking beasts that grow very large.
 Yet, due to dwindling habitat are struggling to rehome to the inhabited habitat of the land near the poles.
-Through conservation efforts, we may be able to protect these great beasts.
+Through conservation efforts, we may be able to protect these magnificent beasts.

 - Breen, Katie.
 “Why Is a Polar Bear Considered a Marine Mammal?”
 PolarTREC, Arctic Research Consortium of the U.S., 28 May 2014, www.polartrec.com/resources/fast-and-fun-fact/why-is-a-polar-bear-considered-a-marine-mammal.